A-V-Jagannathan/Text-Summarizers/Fully Extractive/Readme.md

 2. re - added by default in python
 3. math - added by default in python
 4. pickle - added by default in python
+5. tkinter - added by default in python